You may wish to read a page on the town first.

 A Roman basilica was a large public building where business and legal matters were discussed.
 The basilica of Pompeii was built in 130-120 BC and is one of the oldest examples of such a building.
 It had three naves and it was situated at the south-western corner of the Forum; its entrance was on its eastern narrow side and its layout resembles that of an early church.

 A raised loggia at the western end of the building was most likely the site of the tribunal.
 Archaeologists believe it was preceded by wooden stairs.
 Two small rooms under the loggia might have been used as the temporary prison.
 Lawyers without customers, teachers without pupils, artists without commissions and other jobless citizens spent their days at the basilica hoping to find a way to make some money.
-Some of them, perhaps during a particularly idle day, wrote graffiti on the walls complaining they were not invited to dinner by anyone or that Venus did not help them in courting a woman, notwithstanding the offers they had made at the nearby temple to the goddess.
+Some of them, perhaps during a particularly idle day, wrote graffiti on the walls complaining they were not invited to dinner by anyone or that Venus did not help them in courting a woman, notwithstanding the offers they had made to the goddess.

 The Forum of Pompeii had a rectangular shape with at its southern end the basilica and other buildings having a municipal purpose (a "tabularium" with the official collection of laws, a hall where ballots took place, another one which served as the town hall).
 At the northern end of the Forum, the Capitolium and two honorific arches symbolized the link with Rome.